isabelc/wp-family-tree/readme.txt

 == Changelog ==

 = 1.0.6-mod-4 =
+* Fix: Family tree post meta was not able to be erased.
-* New - Show the spouse name and link with the other data for each member.
-Also added the spouse property to the microdata.
+* New - Show the spouse name and link with the other bio data for each member.
+Also added the spouse microdata item property.
+* New - In addition to spouse, show Partners with the bio data.
+Partners are people who the person has common children with.

 = 1.0.6mod-rc-3 =
 * Fix - Removed PHP error notice for deprecated use of User Levels instead of capabilites.